 - Students have the opportunity to hear from industry professionals who regularly deliver guest lectures.
 Students have the opportunity to network afterwards.

-- Students will use and have access to software such as Stata, Excel, Matlab, and databases such as Thomson one banker, DataStream and Bloomberg.
+- Students will use and have access to software such as Stata, Excel, Matlab, RStudio, Oxyor and databases such as Thomson One Banker, DataStream, S&P Global Market Intelligence and Bloomberg.

 Semester 3 Dissertation